morgan-nanez/selected_projects/README.md

 # Overview

-This repo that contains projects I either did alone from scratch or contributed heavily.
+This repo that contains projects I either did alone or contributed heavily.
 Each project is within it's respective folder.
-For specific project code email morgan.nanez@gmail.com
+For specific project code email morgan.nanez@gmail.com.

 ## Classes in this repo
 DS100: Principles and Techniques of Data Science <br>